 What once seemed like a major medical breakthrough packed with endless benefits has rapidly become one of the greatest crises facing Americans today.

-Today, 128 people die each day from opioid overdose.
-More than three million Americans are addicted to opioids and their families and loved ones can attest to the destruction that the disease of addiction can cause.
-The national rate of opioid overdose death rate is 14.3 per 100,000 people, but in Los Angeles county, the rate of opioid overdose is 12.3 per every 100,000 people.
+Today, 128 people die each day from an opioid overdose.
+More than three million Americans are addicted to opioids.
+Their families and loved ones can attest to the destruction that the disease of addiction can cause.
+The national rate of opioid overdose death rate is 14.3 per 100,000 people.
+In Los Angeles County, the rate of opioid overdose is 12.3 per every 100,000 people.
 And while that may seem like a good thing since this rate is lower than the national average, it actually signifies a major increase in opioid deaths in the area since 2016.

 Los Angeles Opioid Crisis

 Los Angeles has always been riddled with drug abuse and alcohol addiction.
-In fact, one of the most famous areas for the homeless is based out of Los Angeles — Skid Row — which is packed with people strung out on drugs and hooked on alcohol.
+In fact, one of the most famous areas for the homeless is based out of Los Angeles — Skid Row.
+It is packed with people strung out on drugs and hooked on alcohol.
 Within the city, drugs have always been readily available and easy to access, including heroin.
 When the opioid crisis began, the vast majority of people getting addicted to opioids were doing so through the prescriptions they received from their doctor, not in places like Skid Row or the surrounding areas.
 But, that did not mean that heroin abuse was occurring any less in these and other areas.
-As the opioid crisis trudged on, more people began turning to the opioid street drug, as it was much cheaper and easier to get their hands on.
+As the opioid crisis trudged on, more people began turning to the opioid street drug.
+It was much cheaper and easier to get their hands on.
 Today, there is a population of individuals who are addicted to both types of opioids (prescription and illicit) and the case count is rising.